whitecube/laravel-sluggable/README.md

 {
     use Sluggable;

+    public $sluggable = 'title';

-    public $sluggableAttribute = 'custom-slug-column';
+    public $slugColumn = 'custom-slug-column';

-    public function sluggable(): string
-    {
-        return 'title';
 }
-}
 ```

 ### Route Model Binding

-Be advised that this package overrides the `getRouteKeyName` method, which means [Laravel's Route Model Binding](https://laravel.com/docs/5.0/routing#route-model-binding) will use the slug column by default (or the `$sluggableAttribute` you have defined).
+Be advised that this package overrides the `getRouteKeyName` method, which means [Laravel's Route Model Binding](https://laravel.com/docs/master/routing#route-model-binding) will use the slug column by default (or the `$slugColumn` you have defined).
 In most cases, this is great, saves you a step and cleans up your models, but if you must, you can change it to whatever you like.

 ### Translated slugs